Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 Laser Beam Welding: Working, Types of Laser Used, Applications

-Laser Beam Welding (LBW) is a welding process, in which heat is generated by a high energy laser beam targeted on the workpiece.
+Laser Beam Welding (LBW) is a welding process, in which heat is generated by a high-energy laser beam targeted on the workpiece.
 The laser beam heats and melts the edges of the workpiece, forming a joint.

 The energy of a narrow laser beam is highly concentrated at 108-1010 W/cm2, so a weak weld pool is formed very rapidly (for about 10-6 sec).

 The solidification of the weld pool surrounded by cold metal occurs as rapidly as the melt.
-Since the time the molten metal is in contact with the atmosphere is low, there is no contamination and therefore no gradient (neutral gas, flow) is required.
+Since the time the molten metal is in contact with the atmosphere is low, there is no contamination, and therefore no gradient (neutral gas, flow) is required.

 In laser welding (LBM) the joint is made either as a sequence of overlapped spot welds or as a continuous weld.
-Laser welding is used in the electronics, communications and aerospace industries, for the manufacture of medical and scientific equipment, joining small components.
+Laser welding is used in the electronics, communications, and aerospace industries, for the manufacture of medical and scientific equipment, joining small components.

-Read also: Types of Welding
+Read Also: How Arc Welding is Done?
+Types of Arc Welding

 Equipment of Laser Beam Welding

-Following are the main equipment of laser beam welding:
+The following are the main equipment of laser beam welding:

 1. Laser Machine